-To participate in the herring roe fishery, you need an active licence from DFO.
-At the beginning of the season, you must declare the area where you would like to fish that licence and the quota is distributed amongst the licences that are fishing in that area.
+To participate in the herring roe fishery, a fisher requires an active licence from DFO.
+At the beginning of the season, fishers are required to declare the management area where they would like to fish that licence and the quota is distributed amongst the licences that are fishing in each of the management areas.
 The herring roe fishery is undertaken with gillnet (aka drift nets) and purse seines.
 These are licenced separately.

 Figure 7 Gillnet roe herring landings by area.
 Source: Compiled season summary data from DFO reports.